tvdboom/ATOM/docs_sources/api/training/directclassifier.md

 <br>

-## Utility methods
+## Methods

-Next to the [plotting][plots] methods, the class contains a variety of utility methods to handle the data and manage the pipeline.
+Next to the [plotting][plots] methods, the class contains a variety of methods to handle the data, run the training, and manage the pipeline.

 :: methods:
     toc_only: False